QCHackers/qcad/README.md

 ### Files in repo:
 - QASM.ipynb: we obtain the hamiltonian which gives us the mathematical expression to simulate the quantum sensor and the time evolution for the quantum circuit (done under pi/3 time)
-- quantum-sensing-simulator.ipynb: quantum sensor simulator
+- quantum-sensing-simulator.ipynb: quantum sensor simulator[^1]
 ![alt text](https://github.com/Innanov/NYUAD-2022-QSPirates/blob/main/img/fig1.png?raw=true)

 *Control operations used in simulation*